lfbr0/ezxt/README.md

 # ezxt
-A simpler, automatic way to extract files using Python 3.
+A simpler, automatic way to extract files using Bash.
 Works on all Linux distributions.

 ## Installation